Alan Kimche: Later career and retirement

 In 2016, Kimche publicly denounced the controversial preacher Yosef Mizrachi, whose views on topics such as the Holocaust and Down Syndrome had sparked anger during his visit to London.
 Kimche went on record calling his brand of Judaism "popularised Kabbalah which appeals to gullible people."

 In 2016, Kimche was named in the press as a possible candidate to succeed Jonathan Sacks as the Chief Rabbi of the United Kingdom.
 While Kimche himself confirmed that he was being considered as a candidate by the Chief Rabbinate Trust, the position was eventually filled by Rabbi Ephraim Mirvis.

 In April 2019, at the age of 66, Kimche retired from his role at Ner Yisrael Synagogue, and moved to Israel with his wife.
 Kimche's associate rabbi, Eliezer Zobin, was appointed as his successor.

 Upon his retirement, Kimche was honoured with a personal Sefer Torah donated by his synagogue.
 He was also honoured with a Festschrift, which included essays from prominent colleagues such as Rabbis Raphael Evers, Chanoch Ehrentreu, Mosheh Lichtenstein, and Shlomo Riskin.

 After two years in Jerusalem, Kimche and his wife moved to Efrat in 2021.

-As of March 2023, Rabbi Kimche has been appointed interim Rabbi of Mizrachi Hebrew Congregation in Melbourne Australia, and will be out of international circulation for a period of 2 years.
+As of March 2023, Rabbi Kimche has been appointed interim Rabbi of Mizrachi Hebrew Congregation in Melbourne Australia, a position that he intends to fill for two years.